pet-services12 min read

 4. Build Service Pages That Match Intent

-A single “Services” page is rarely enough to rank.
-Create one page per primary service so Google can confidently match you to the search.
+A single “Services” page is often too vague for users and search engines.
+Create one page per primary service so Google can better understand which searches each page is eligible to serve.

 Each page should include: who it’s for, how it works, what’s included, service area, pricing ranges, FAQs, and a meet & greet CTA.